Journal publication after MARSS2021

-All accepted full papers (5-6 pages) presented at MARSS2020 will be submitted to IEEE Xplore® digital library.
+All accepted full papers (5-6 pages) presented at MARSS2021 will be submitted to IEEE for inclusion into IEEE Xplore® digital library and indexed by Ei.

 IMPORTANT: If your submission is accepted for publication in Journal of Micro-Bio Robotics (Springer-Nature), then – to avoid any Copyright issues – you will need to request a permission from IEEE to re-use contents of the conference paper.
-After your conference paper has been submitted to IEEE Xplore® digital library (you will be informed by MARSS2020 Publication Chair), you can request this permission through IEEE Xplore website by selecting the Request Permission button on the abstract page of your paper (upper right corner, button ©).
+After your conference paper has been submitted to IEEE Xplore® digital library (you will be informed by MARSS2021 Publication Chair), you can request this permission through IEEE Xplore website by selecting the Request Permission button on the abstract page of your paper (upper right corner, button ©).
 You will receive the permission to re-use contents of your conference paper in a Journal (commercial use) and to publish an extended conference paper with up to 75% identical content.
-IEEE will charge a small fee for this permission (37.50 USD for re-use in both print and electronic Journal versions, according to current IEEE conditions).
+IEEE will charge a small fee for this permission (e.g. 37.50 USD for re-use in both print and electronic Journal versions, according to current IEEE conditions in 2020).